 Vocalization – communicating unhappiness at your departure with loud vocalizations.

-If your cat seems a little too sad to see you go and a little too excited for your return, it might be a sign that they are lonely in your absence.
-If you have asked, "Can ragdoll cats be left alone?"
+If your cat seems a little too sad to see you go and too excited for your return, it might be a sign that they are lonely in your absence.
+If you have asked, “Can ragdoll cats be left alone?”
 This post will help.

 How Do I Know If My Ragdoll Is Happy?